Recent Posts

 Savoury Baklava

-Yesterday afternoon, Agathe—my poissonnière—wandered into the kitchen with too much time on her hands.
-She quietly watched us prep, but I noticed that she seemed to be eager to announce something.
-Glee bounced her weight from one foot to the other.
+Yesterday afternoon, Agathe, my poissonnière, wandered into the kitchen with too much time on her hands.
+She quietly watched us prep, but I noticed that she seemed eager to get our attention.
+A giddy glee bounced her weight from one foot to the other.

-Unable to resist, she interjected loudly, “Mise en place!!?
+Unable to resist, she finally screamed, “Mise en place!!?
 HAH!
 More like “MISERY en place!”

 Personal Turkey

 Remember the sheet cake?
 The darker times of our recent history found us as drooling jackals eyeing one another’s styrofoam plates as we jockeyed to be the next to gnaw at the kill.
 The kill being a sheet cake from Costco.
-We wore our desire for the premium cuts in the toothy facade of a smile that thinly grinned, “get between me and that sugar rosette and I’ll snap your neck.
+We wore our desire for the premium cuts in the toothy facade of a smile that thinly grinned, “get between me and that sugar rosette and I’ll snap your neck.”
+It was medieval.
+We were destined to destroy ourselves—our culture relegated to a thin smear of greasy frosting on a golden cake drum.
+Fortunately, Los Angeles invented the cupcake to save us all.
+The cupcake: a little cake that is sanitary, individualized, modern, and civil.
+Everyone gets a rosette.
+No one has to die.
+We’ve come so far.

 The Secret Ingredient